zabbix/zabbix-docker/README.md

 ## Zabbix version

-The branch is used to store Zabbix version 3.0 Dockerfile.
+The branch is used to store Zabbix version 3.0 Dockerfiles.

 ## Zabbix Dockerfiles